skillpub/collaboration/docs/features.md

 # Features

-- run any py file by request from Chat App, no extra coding to connect script with Chat App
+- Running a regular Python script by the request via Chat App, with no extra coding for Chat App interfacing
-- supported Chat Apps : Slack, Telegram
+- Supported Chat Apps : Slack, Telegram
-- pass command line arguments from Chat App to script
+- Command line arguments from Chat App to script
-- redirect prints in script to Chat App
+- Text outputs redirection to Chat App
-- redirect plots in script to Chat App
+- Images/graphs redirection to Chat App
-- send files from script to Chat App as attachements
+- Sending files from the script to Chat App as attachments
-- redirect input requests to Chat App
+- Input requests redirection to Chat App
-- input files from Chat App to script
+- Inputing files from Chat App to script
-- auto help generation
+- Automatic "help" generation
-- logging
+- Logging
-- user access management
+- User access control
-- alias for mentions in groups or channels
+- Alias for mentions in groups or channels